rabstolaf/bwsys/03_scripting.md

 ### Other Types of Scripts <a name="otherscripts"></a>

 This lesson has focussed on bash scripting, however, these types of script files are not restrained to just bash.
-By changeing the shebang path, you can change what interpreter is used for the file.
+By changing the shebang path, you can change what interpreter is used for the file.
 This means that if you put something like
 ```sh
 #!/usr/bin/env python
 ```